BLOG

 While there are a few drawbacks to soliciting advice, a basic understanding of problems that similar businesses’ problems can help you avoid complications.
 A fractional chief operating officer, for example, works with various companies in your field and diagnoses issues before they cause problems.
 These issues can include processes that lack oversight, underperforming software, or a lack of training for your staff.
 Results, not ego, should drive your fractional COO.
 Ask how they measure performance before making your choice.

 A fractional chief marketing officer works specifically with your marketing and sales teams to unify your messaging and aggressively drive sales.
 Suppose your product is ready for market and you want to guarantee its success.
 In that case, fractional CMOs bring invaluable experience to your team.
 Look for someone to audit your current process, provide feedback, and design an approach that can grow with your company.
+This is a common issue organizations address throughmanagement consultant.

 Closing thoughts